 In addition to the common name, associated monitors, issuer information, and SHA fingerprints, an assigned status is derived from the threshold values in the Settings page.

-Several of the columns on this page are sortable.
+The table entries can be sorted by status and valid until.
 You can use the search bar at the top of the view to find values in most of the TLS-related fields in your Uptime indices.

 Additionally, you can select the Alerts dropdown at the top of the page, and create a TLS alert.